 Human judgment still has to lead

-This point matters more than many vendors admit.
-MIT Sloan argues that AI cannot replace empathy, judgment, ethics, creativity, or leadership in financial services, and that value depends on governance and human oversight through human-led decision-making in financial services.
+This matters more than many vendors admit.
+MIT Sloan argues that AI can't replace empathy, judgment, ethics, creativity, or leadership in financial services, and that the value depends on governance and human oversight, through human-led decision-making in financial services.
+For a CEF that's exactly right:

 - Use analytics to surface issues.
 Let the system identify exceptions, trends, and risk signals.

 - Require explainability.
-If staff can't explain why a model or rule produced a result, don't delegate decisions to it.
+If staff can't explain why a model or rule produced a result, don't delegate the decision to it.

 - Keep accountability human.
 Credit judgment, investor communications, and policy decisions belong to leaders, not dashboards.